Salmon-Computer-Vision/salmon-computer-vision/training/README.md

 container, it could be best for an individual user to create their own running script using the tool script as reference.

+`run_motion_detect_rtsp.py` script creates a specific folder structure for the edge devices deployment by utilizing the running device's hostname, so if this is unnecessary, use the `--test` flag when running the script.

 ## Mounting Google Drive with rclone

 Follow config for Google Drive